rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 # Introduction to Reactive Programming

 ## What’s Reactive Programming (RP)?
 You might have heard before about RP, even you might have seen some examples.
-According to **Wikipedia**
+According to **[Wikipedia](https://en.wikipedia.org/wiki/Reactive_programming)**

-> In computing, reactive programming is a programming paradigm oriented around **data flows** and the propagation of change.
+> In computing, Reactive Programming is a programming paradigm oriented around **data flows** and the propagation of change.
 This means that it should be possible to express static or dynamic data flows with ease in the programming languages used, and that the underlying execution model will automatically propagate changes through the data flow.
-> For example, in an imperative programming setting,  would mean that  is being assigned the result of  in the instant the expression is evaluated.
-Later, the values of  and  can be changed with no effect on the value of .
+> For example, in an Imperative Programming setting, `a = b + c` would mean that `a` is being assigned the result of `b + c` in the instant the expression is evaluated.
+Later, the values of `b` and  `c` can be changed with no effect on the value of `a`.
-> In reactive programming, the value of  would be automatically updated based on the new values.
+> In Reactive Programming, the value of `a` would be automatically updated based on the new values.

 We understand RP as a paradigm where the information/data/events flow in an “channel” and our program/logic reacts according to these events.
 These channels where the information flows through  are called **streams** and the information sent are **events**.
 All the events that take place in our app are now **events sources**, and these sources are **observables**.
-When they send event, we’re responsible to operate with them, combining, mapping, filter, or just simply, use them.
+When they send event, we are responsible to operate with them, combining, mapping, filtering, or just simply, consuming them.
 Some examples of streams could be:

 1. A web request where the data source would be the API client, and the events sent, the responses from the server.
 2. The tap event on a button.
 The button itself would be the data source and the taps on the button would be the actions.